From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Target Psychological Scales

 \section{Target Psychological Scales}

 For clarity and reproducibility, the following table lists the full names and abbreviations of the psychological scales used as prediction targets in our experiments.
-Detailed descriptions of the scales and their items are available in our GitHub repository\footnote{https://github.com/psycusic/Questionnaire-List/}.
+Detailed descriptions of the scales and their items are available in our GitHub repository.